This page contains affiliate links. Please read our disclosure for more info.

 You can find restaurant menus on the Tokyo Disney website, but they are in Japanese so you’ll have to use Google Translate.

-The best option for vegetarians is actually outside the park.
-Guzman y Gomez is a Mexican chain restaurant in the Ikispari shopping centre between Disneyland and Maihama train station.
+We often eat outside the park at Guzman y Gomez, a Mexican chain restaurant in the Ikispari shopping centre between Disneyland and Maihama train station.

-You can order burritos, tacos, nachos and bowls with vegetables and guacamole.
-The frozen margaritas are good too.
+You can order burritos, tacos, nachos and bowls with vegetables and guacamole (vegans can skip the cheese and sour cream).
 You order at the counter and service is quick.

 On the 1st floor of the mall, there’s also a supermarket with lots of imported items if you are looking for familiar snacks.